kayla-hale/Multiplex-Dynamics/README.txt

 %
 % Software Requirements
 %	This code is supported for MATLAB R2018b or later.
 It has been
 %	tested on macOS Mojave 10.14.6.
 Some functions use the Parallel
-% 	Computing Toolbox, but that is optional and comments in the scripts
+%   	Computing Toolbox, but that is optional, as described by comments
-%	specify how to avoid that.
+%   	in the scripts.
 %
+%
 % INSTALLATION
 % 	To use this code, download the whole folder and use it as a
 % 	working directory for MATLAB R2018b or later.
 Execute
 % 	RUN_DEMO_SIMULATIONS.m.
 The code is working correctly if it produces
-% 	six figures that match the panels in Fig. S4 of the manuscript
+% 	six figures that match the panels in Fig. S1 of the manuscript
 %	(expect approximately 2 minutes for run time).
 %
 % REPRODUCTION